 We are incredibly grateful to Fabian Stephany and Moritz Marpe for their support and help on earlier versions of the manuscript.
-In addition, we would like to thank the participants of the PropTech Vienna Conference 2023.
-This paper is the result of a commissioned research project by Agenda Austria to DWG Berlin mbH.
+In addition, we would like to thank the whole team of the Future of Real Estate Initiative at the Saïd Business School-in particular Andrew Baum and Andy Saull-for helpful comments on the research project, as well as the participants of the PropTech Vienna Conference 2023.
+This paper is the result of a commissioned research project by Agenda Austria to the DWG Data Science Company.